-Mechanically speaking: you each have a 60 card deck.
+Mechanically speaking: you each have a 60 card deck (although the number of cards in a deck can change depending on what Magic: The Gathering format you're playing).
 This deck might be made up of one type of ‘land’ or colour theme - like Red, Black, White, Green and Blue.
 More advanced Magic: The Gathering decks can include any combination of colours, such as Red/Blue or Black/Green.

 Both of you will draw a hand of random seven cards at the start.
-If your starting hand looks bad (for example, you’ve not drawn any ‘land’ cards), you can take a ‘Mulligan’, which lets you discard your hand and draw a new set of six cards.
+If your starting hand looks bad (for example, you’ve not drawn any ‘land’ cards), you can take a ‘Mulligan’, which lets you discard your hand and draw a new set of cards, but reduced down to six.

 Once you’ve decided on your hand, you both then continue drawing cards with each round of play.